KCErb/cordwainer/tutorials/gems.md

 ## Wrap up

-Well that answered how `$ shoes testing/hello.rb` works, let's wrap-up by finishing our tour of `shoes.gemspec` in the `shoes-swt` and `shoes-manual` gems.
+Well that answered how `$ shoes testing/hello.rb` works, let's wrap up by finishing our tour of `shoes.gemspec` in the `shoes-swt` and `shoes-manual` gems.

 ### shoes-swt